Medicaid is a government-sponsored program that is offered in all 50 states. Qualifications for Medicaid is based upon income and family size.

-Due to the Affordable care Act, a number of states of expanded their qualifications to allow more people to receive coverage.
+Due to the Affordable Care Act, a number of states expanded their qualifications to allow more people to receive coverage.
 Medicaid provides healthcare for low-income people, families, and children.
 Depending on where a person lives, some receive coverage for all adults below a specific income level.

 Medicaid coverage is available in all states for persons below a specific income level.
 This is dependent upon family size, family structure, or disability status.
-In states that have expanded Medicaid coverage due to the Affordable Care Act, people can qualify for Medicaid based off income alone.
-Therefore, if a person’s income is below 133& of the federal poverty, he/she will qualify.
+In states that have expanded Medicaid coverage due to the Affordable Care Act, people can qualify for Medicaid based on income alone.
+Therefore, if a person’s income is below 13% of federal poverty, he/she will qualify.
 Each state has coverage options particularly for families with young children or women who are pregnant.

 Once a person has been approved to receive Medicaid services, he/she will receive an enrollment card.
 To determine what type of coverage you receive, the best thing to do is contact member services to ensure your health services are covered.
 When you make an appointment with a healthcare provider, it is important to ensure that they accept Medicare services.
 If you do not, you may be required to pay for services out of pocket if they do not accept Medicaid.
 Check local Medicaid websites to find doctors that accept Medicaid to ensure your services will be covered.